Music Monday: February 10, 2025

 After six decades, countless documentaries, movies, books and plays celebrating the lives of each musician’s contribution to music & their enduring legacy, there is nothing I can add here that will offer a different insight to these talented three men.
 And in some ways no one has since Don McLean’s 1971 masterpiece, “American Pie” where he immortalized the devastating event as “The Day the Music Died”.
 For a refresher on the lives of two of the three artists I recommend two bio-pics: 1978’s “The Buddy Holly Story” & 1987’s “La Bamba”.
 Or just YouTube the music & historical footage.
 It is worth it to see all three men as they should be remembered when often times it is how they died which remains most notable.

 There are many songs to choose from to mark this sad anniversary.
 This year I chose one by the youngest singer on the plane, Valens.
 His career was still so new he only released singles while he was alive.
 The first one was “Come On, Let’s Go”, then “Donna” (about his high school girlfriend) and then today’s song.
-I still find it astounding that in 1958 when rock & roll was still very much in its infancy, a reworked Mexican folk song about a dance sung in Spanish by a relatively unknown teenage performer became a hit.
+I still find it astounding yet completely wonderful that in 1958 when rock & roll was still very much in its infancy, a reworked Mexican folk song about a dance sung in Spanish by a relatively unknown teenage performer became a hit.
 We can never underestimate the power of music.

 Yo no soy marinero